Will My Credits Transfer? Answering Common Questions Transfer Students Ask

 When you think about the work you’ve put in so far, you can’t help but wonder, “Will my credits transfer?”
 And that’s not the only question that comes to mind.

 We’re here to provide some of the answers you’re seeking.
-We enlisted Rasmussen College admissions advisors to address many of the common concerns transfer students have as they make the transition to a new school.
+We enlisted Rasmussen University admissions advisors to address many of the common concerns transfer students have as they make the transition to a new school.

 Am I considered a transfer student?

-Before we get too far along, let’s first define who is actually considered a transfer student by Rasmussen College.
+Before we get too far along, let’s first define who is actually considered a transfer student by Rasmussen University.
 You are considered a transfer student if you have previously earned college credit from an accredited two- or four-year college or university after graduating from high school.

 If you’ve earned college credit as part of completing your high school coursework, you are not considered a transfer student, though the credit earned is still eligible for review and potential acceptance.